notasausage/pi-hole-unbound-wireguard/README.md

 Private UDP Ports: 51820
 ```

 Where `192.168.x.x` is the internal static IP address of the Raspberry Pi running WireGuard, and `51820` is whatever you set the `ListenPort` to in your `/etc/wireguard/wg0.conf` file.
-Each router has different settings available, but the above are from my Apple Time Capsule's AirPort Utility in macOS.
+Each router has different settings available, but the above is from my Apple Time Capsule's AirPort Utility in macOS.

 **Note**: I'm passing just UDP traffic on this port, as WireGuard uses UDP and not TCP.